 In May 2011, Bill and Joyce Cummings joined a new national organization founded by Bill and Melinda Gates and Warren Buffet called "The Giving Pledge."
-As of December, 2012, there are about 90 individuals or couples, who have pledged publicly to donate at least half their assets for philanthropic purposes, either during their lifetimes or upon their deaths.
+As of May 2013, about 110 prominent people or couples had pledged publicly to donate at least half their assets for philanthropic purposes, either during their lifetimes or upon their deaths.
 All members either are billionaires or would be if they had not already donated most of their wealth.
-Many, including the Cummings, have pledged that they will donate (or in the Cummings' case already have donated) 90 percent or more.
+Many, including the Cummings, have pledged that they will donate (or in the Cummings' case, already have donated) 90 percent or more.

 One fairly common interest among Giving Pledge members is education, including K - 12 education in public schools.
 Obviously, our communities and our country become stronger and more competitive when youth are better prepared to thrive in innovative areas with opportunities for growth.

 Cummings Foundation's grant-making affiliate became active in 2012.
 Details about the grant application process are available on the Grant Information section of this website.
 Please note that all grant requests should be directed through this formal process.

 Massachusetts Supreme Judicial Court

 Paul C. Casey

 Retired Massachusetts Legislator

 Carol A. Donovan

 Deborah T. Kochevar, D.V.M., Ph.D.